httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 the entire selected representation data (see {{Section 8.1 of RFC9110}}).

 Representations take into account the effect of the HTTP semantics on messages.
-For example, the content can be affected by Range Requests or methods such as HEAD, while the way the content is transferred "on the wire" is dependent on other transformations (e.g., transfer codings for HTTP/1.1 - see
+For example, the content can be affected by Range Requests or methods, such as HEAD, while the way the content is transferred "on the wire" is dependent on other transformations (e.g., transfer codings for HTTP/1.1; see
 {{Section 6.1 of RFC9112}}).
 To help illustrate HTTP representation concepts, several examples are provided in {{resource-representation}}.

-When a message has no representation data it is still possible to assert that no representation data was sent by computing the digest on an empty string (see {{usage-in-signatures}}).
+When a message has no representation data, it is still possible to assert that no representation data was sent by computing the digest on an empty string (see {{usage-in-signatures}}).

-`Repr-Digest` is a `Dictionary` (see {{Section 3.2 of STRUCTURED-FIELDS}}) where each:
+`Repr-Digest` is a `Dictionary` (see {{Section 3.2 of STRUCTURED-FIELDS}}), where each:

 * key conveys the hashing algorithm (see {{algorithms}}) used to compute the digest;
-* value is a `Byte Sequence`, that conveys an encoded version of the byte output produced by the digest calculation.
+* value is a `Byte Sequence` that conveys an encoded version of the byte output produced by the digest calculation.

 For example: